Vestry & Staff

 Music Director & Organist

 Holly B. Sunderland recently retired her full time position as the Virginia Beach City Public Schools Instructional Specialist in Performing Arts following decades of service in education.
 Throughout her entire career in education, she simultaneously served in part-time callings with Evangelical Lutheran, Episcopal, Southern Baptist, United Methodist, and Presbyterian (PCUSA) congregations in Kentucky, Ohio, New Jersey and Virginia.
 A central Kentucky native, she is a summa cum laude graduate of Westminster Choir College in Princeton, NJ, where she majored in Music Education with a principal in Organ.
 Her Master of Music degree in Choral Conducting is from the College-Conservatory of Music at the University of Cincinnati.
 Her Educational Specialist degree in Educational Leadership with a concentration in Christian Education was earned at Regent University.
 Mrs. Sunderland is a highly sought-after organist, conductor, accompanist/collaborative artist, clinician, and adjudicator.
 In February 2022, she succeeded her husband, Martin, as the Director of Music / Organist at Eastern Shore Chapel.
-Professional affiliations include the National Association for Music Education, the American Guild of Organists - Tidewater Chapter, the Anglican Association of Musicians, and life-membership in the American Choral Directors Association.
+Professional affiliations include the National Association for Music Education, the American Guild of Organists - Tidewater Chapter, the Association of Anglican Musicians, and life-membership in the American Choral Directors Association.
 She serves as the Secretary/Treasurer in the Virginia Association of Music Education Administrators section of VMEA.
 In addition to family and church, her interests include musical theatre and antiquing.

 Food Pantry Director